 We offer a variety of programs designed to suit the needs of both Engineering and non-Engineering students.

-Students can enroll in the EPP double major degree program which earns them a joint degree between EPP and any of the five primary engineering departments (Chemical, Civil, Electrical and Computer, Mechanical, and Materials Science).
+Students can enroll in the EPP additional major degree program which earns them a joint degree between EPP and any of the five primary engineering departments (Chemical, Civil, Electrical and Computer, Mechanical, and Materials Science).

 The EPP department offers an additional major in Science, Technology, and Public Policy (STPP) for students outside of the engineering college who are earning a B.S. degree.
 This includes students in the Mellon College of Science, the School of Computer Science, and select majors in the Dietrich College.
 Similar to the additional major in Engineering and Public Policy, this new additional major is meant to broaden the perspectives on a student's primary major and provide additional skills for future careers.